tdpjs/assignment-tracker/UX_UI.md

 ## UX / UI

-This file is for design choices.
-This is detailed documented
+This file is for design choices, intuition of using the web app.
+This is detailed documented.
+Please check this file (check commits after Nov 29th 22:00) even it's after the deadline just for reference.
+We have prioritized the essential documentations and put this as second priority.

 ---